 Yes, in the wild the Cockatoos like to move around in flocks.
 Cockatoos are sociable and can live together with other Cockatoos in a bird cage or aviary.
-It will also prevent them from doing things like feather plucking.
-Two Cockatoos living together will require less attention from their owners as they will enjoy playing and communicating with each other.
+Keeping multiple birds together will also keep them from doing things like feather plucking.
+Two Cockatoos living together will require less attention from their family as they will enjoy playing and communicating with each other.
 They will still require your daily attention and should not be ignored.

-Yes, like most other parrots Cockatoos also have two toes, one pointing front and the other pointing backward.
-Along with the help of their beaks, Cockatoos can use their toes just like we use our hands.
-The toes help them in climbing and even hold things with one toe.
+Yes, like most other parrots Cockatoos also have two toes, one pointing front and the other pointing back.
+Along with the help of their beaks, Cockatoos can use their toes just like people use their hands.
+Their toes help them with climbing and even hold things with one toe.
 In the wild, Cockatoos are known to be great climbers.